shuPA04/shuPA04.github.io/about.md

 ### Other Skills
 * **Communication skills**
   * Acted as an interpreter (Japanese and English) for Albirex Niigata Singapore FC, who plays in the first division of Singapore.
-  * Presented coaches and players in multiple settings as an interpreter (post-match, team meeting, newspapers & TV)
+  * Presented coaches and players in multiple settings as an interpreter (post-match, team meeting, newspapers & TV).
-  * Experience as a performance analyst at Stoke City FC, AFC Liverpool & LJMU Men's Football Team
+  * Experience as a performance analyst at Stoke City FC, AFC Liverpool & LJMU Men's Football Team.
 * **Presentation skills**
-  * Presented my undergraduate thesis at BASES Student Conference 2021 hosted by Solent University
+  * Presented my undergraduate thesis at BASES Student Conference 2021 hosted by Solent University.
 * **Teamwork**
   * Conducted multiple group projects during my MSc programme, topics including supervised learning, neural networks, reinforcement learning and more.